The library is currently closed due to Covid-19. Please check their website for the latest information.

 Booking and Checking-In at Gladstone’s Library

-I booked our overnight night stay at Gladstone’s Library via it’s online booking system about 8 weeks in advance.
-Even at this stage, most of the rooms had already been reserved so if you would like to stay over I advise planning ahead.
-2020 room rates range from £73 for a standard single room (not en-suite) to £110 for a double en-suite – all including a continental breakfast.
+I booked our overnight night stay at Gladstone’s Library about 8 weeks in advance.
+You can access the booking website here.
+Even at this stage, most of the rooms had already been reserved so if you would like to stay over I advise planning months ahead, especially as the Library as been closed due to the pandemic and therefore will have a backlog of reservations.
+2021 room rates range from £87 for a standard en-suite single room to £114 for a double en-suite – all including a continental breakfast.
 Students, clergy and members of the Society of Authors receive special rates.

 We arrived at lunchtime, two hours before the 2pm check-in.
 It’s fine to leave your bags at reception and explore the building in the meantime.
 I’d mention that Gladstone’s isn’t a hotel though so don’t expect lots of amenities when staying overnight at the library.
 The team doesn’t provide room service or luggage assistance.
 I’d describe it more as a luxury hostel or a retreat centre – simple with added comforts.

 Our bedroom was small, yet light with mullioned windows and a compact en-suite.
 There are no TVs in the rooms.
 However they all have a Roberts Radio so we happily tuned into that and stacked our books on the lovely Melin Tregwynt blanket that covered.
 Wi-Fi is free during your stay and if you’ve brought a laptop, you can borrow DVDs from the extensive collection at the top of the main stairs.

 There’s no need to take towels or toiletries as Myddfai Trading Company miniatures are provided.
 This social enterprise supports local young people with learning difficulties and gift sets are available in reception.